pvcraven/2017_web_security/source/xss/xss.rst

 careful of clicking on unknown links.

-What is Cross-site scripting and Why is it Dangerous?
+What is Cross-Site Scripting and Why is it Dangerous?
 -----------------------------------------------------

 XSS, or Cross-Site Scripting is inserting malicious code into an actual website to gather information from the users.
-Most of the danger lies on the users of the sites, as the code targets their information and use rather than the website itself. [xss]_
+Most of the danger lies on the users of the sites, as the code targets their information and use rather than the website itself.
+[XSS]_

 * Some examples of what dangerous XSS could do include: